Departmental Scholarships and Funding

 The Annual Excellence in Classical Studies Scholarship is given to a student who has achieved excellence in CLCV, LATN or GREK or as a candidate for CLST degree distinction.
 Eligibility: freshman, sophomore, and junior majors/minors in CLCV, LATN or GREK; or CLST degree distinction candidates.

 Amount/Terms: one tuition scholarship of $1,000.00 awarded annually to a single individual, applied to fall or spring tuition

 Application: students will submit a personal statement (ca. 500 words) about why they deserve the scholarship.
 Consideration will be based on GPA, participation in departmental activities/events, and scholarly promise.
 At least one (1) letter of recommendation from a CLST instructor will also be required.
-Applications for 2022-2023 will be due March 1st, 2022.
-Download Annual Excellence scholarship application.
+Applications for 2024-2025 will be due March 29th, 2024.
+Download Annual Excellence in CLST application

 Constance Long Spalding Scholarship